zulip/zulip-terminal/README.md

 **this can save a lot of time manually adjusting your code to pass the linters!**

+#### Updating hotkeys & file docstrings, vs related documentation

+If you update these, note that you do not need to update the text in both places manually to pass linting.

+The source of truth is in the source code, so simply update the python file and run the relevant tool, as detailed below.

+Currently we have
+* `tools/generate-hotkeys.py` to regenerate docs/hotkeys.md from config/keys.py
+* `tools/lint-docstring --fix` to regenerate docs/developer-file-overview.md from file docstrings

+(these tools are also used for the linting process to ensure that these files are synchronzed)

 #### Auto-formatting code

 The project uses `black` and `isort` for code-style and import sorting respectively.